isabellabenabaye/isabella-b.com/content/home/experience.md

   location = "Manila, Philippines" date_start = "2017-07-01"
   date_end = "2017-09-14"
+  description = """
-  description = """Assisted in performing cluster and profile analysis for the Advanced Analytics team of a telecommunications company using SAS Data Integration Studio and SAS Enterprise Guide.
+  To better understand post-paid customers, performed cluster and profile analysis for the Advanced Analytics team of a telecommunications company using SAS Data Integration Studio and SAS Enterprise Guide.
   """

  [[experience]]